keboola/developers-docs/extend/component/running/index.md

 ### Running without Configuration
-In the [collection of sample requests](https://documenter.getpostman.com/view/3086797/kbc-samples/77h845D#4c9c7c9f-6cd6-58e7-27e3-aef62538e0ba), there is an **Run without Configuration** example with the the following JSON in its body:
+In the [collection of sample requests](https://documenter.getpostman.com/view/3086797/kbc-samples/77h845D#4c9c7c9f-6cd6-58e7-27e3-aef62538e0ba), there is a **Run without Configuration** example with the following JSON in its body:

 {% highlight json %}
 {